ratwolfzero/hopalong_python/README.md

 #### Conclusions

-Considering the previously described factors, both methods effectively highlight areas with point concentrations during visualization, as demonstrated in the following comparison panel of normalized heatmap- and histogram density matrix.
+Considering the previously described factors, both methods effectively highlight areas with point concentrations during **visualization**, as demonstrated in the following comparison panel of normalized heatmap- and histogram density matrix.

 The images were rendered as follows:
 Heatmap density matrix with`matplotlib.pyplot.imshow, interpolation='none'` using the calculated trajectory extents.